ashafaei/bow-translation/README.md

 A. Gupta, A. Shafaei, J. J. Little and R. J. Woodham. *Unlabelled 3D Motion Examples Improve Cross-View Action Recognition*.
 In BMVC, 2014.
 See [project page](http://cs.ubc.ca/research/motion-view-translation/) for more information.

-The basic idea is to learn a transformation function for BoW features that translates the feature descriptor as if they were seen from another view point.
+The basic idea is to learn a transformation function for BoW features that translates the feature descriptor as if they were seen from another viewpoint.
 We use this idea to perform cross-view action recognition.

 ******
 In order to run this code you need to have